-Ius Laboris works with corporations to ensure compliance and give a clear understanding on rules relating to the processing of information, as they stand now and how they will be reshaped in the future.
+Ius Laboris works with corporations to ensure compliance and give a clear understanding of the rules relating information processing and how to comply with employee privacy rights.
 After all, data privacy is a hot topic in the technological age and raises important issues for individuals and businesses alike.

 At Ius Laboris, we understand that data privacy is an evolving area of law and that it can be hard for businesses to keep pace.
 This is why our data privacy lawyers act as your partners in managing privacy and data protection for your workforce.
-Our data privacy experts work to ensure compliance with data protection law.
-They offer advice on all forms of data processing, including collection, storage, use, retention, rectification and deletion.
+Our data privacy experts work to ensure compliance with privacy and data protection laws.
+They offer advice on all kinds of workplace privacy issues and all forms of data processing, including collection, storage, use, retention, rectification and deletion.

 We provide legal advice on a whole range of data protection issues.
 This is some of what we do:

-- Setting up appropriate workplace data privacy and social media policies
+- Setting up appropriate documentation and policies to ensure compliance

 - Advising on data security